DerekTurtleRoe/ares/docs/guides/import.md

-Playing a game that has a slot for a memory pak is just like playing a regular game, but after you have selected which game you want to play higan will open another [filesystem browser] to let you pick which previously-imported memory pak you want to insert into the game.
+Playing a game that has a slot for a memory pak is just like playing a regular game, but after you have selected which game you want to play ares will open another [filesystem browser] to let you pick which previously-imported memory pak you want to insert into the game.
 If you press "Cancel" at this point, the game will load without any cartridge in its memory pak slot.

-If you load the control cartridge into higan, make sure the emulated Satellaview is connected to the emulated Super Famicom's expansion port by opening the "Super Famicom" menu,
+If you load the control cartridge into ares, make sure the emulated Satellaview is connected to the emulated Super Famicom's expansion port by opening the "Super Famicom" menu,